Tips for Organising a Public event

 Our phone number is (01522) 740818, and we are based in Lincoln, but can travel to your event site.

-We always recommend a proper site survey prior to an event, to ensure maximum radio performance, and therefore event safety.
+We always recommend a proper site survey as part of organising an event, to ensure maximum radio performance, and therefore event safety.